snowch/biginsight-examples/README.md

 Total time: 4.899 secs
 ```

-See the README.md file in each example in the [[examples](examples)] folder for instructions how to run the script.
+Each example project has a README.md file describing how to run the project.
+All of the example projects are available in the [[examples](examples)] folder.

 *********************************************************************